 Many of the rules-of-nature are fuzzy rules, meaning they appear to have non-exact outcomes.
 Immutable rules are not necessarily exact rules – there is no guarantee that the same circumstances will result in the same outcome.
 Every rule in Nature has a probability of returning a certain result.
 Some results are quite constrained and predictable; others produce outcomes within a wide tolerance.

 Quite different results can be obtained from the application of the same rules in quite similar situations.
 These variations can sometimes be attributed to a change of environment, or varying initial conditions and properties.
 Discovering what these influences might be, is the never-ending task for human science.
-Look to Chemistry for analogies on how these rules, properties, and environmental parameters, might interact to produce a specific observable outcome.
+Look to Chemistry for analogies on how these rules, properties, and environmental parameters might interact to produce a specific observable outcome.
 We might note the result from a given experiment, and hypothesize that it may constitute a general rule that could apply in other situations.
 If empirical conformation supports the idea that the rule is reasonably definitive and could have wider implications, then that rule is offered as a permanent member of the science of the day.
-The ultimate success of such a procedure would come if a rule attains status to be recognized as one of the fundamental Laws of Physics.
+The ultimate success of such a procedure would come if a rule attains status to be recognized as one of the fundamental laws-of-physics.

-The conventional way of conducting experiments in Chemistry, is to combine various elements or compounds and search for patterns in the results.
+The conventional way of conducting experiments in Chemistry is to combine various elements or compounds and search for patterns in the results.
 From those, it may be possible to define properties that can be associated with these elements or compounds.
 Not only can we vary the elements input to an experiment, we can change the environment substantially with variations in temperature and pressure.
 Thus, any rule we wish to formulate from the results, must specify the conditions for that rule to have a replicable function.

-All physical objects in our universe are composed of atoms, and hence these objects should be expected to at least obey the rules associated with their atomic components.
+All physical objects in our Universe are composed of atoms, and hence these objects should be expected to at least obey the rules associated with their atomic components.
 As atoms combine to form larger and more complex entities, additional rules are necessary.
 For example, the rules identified as dictating behaviour on an atomic scale would not be sufficient to explain the physics related to black-holes.
 Nor would they be able to provide any meaningful contribution to our understanding of carbon-based life forms.
-At what point do the rules governing an object's behaviour extend beyond just an amalgamation of rules related to atoms?
+At what point do the rules governing an object's behaviour extend beyond just an amalgamation of rules related to atoms.
 And this poses the question as to where the rules might actually be stored.
-Is it possible that each atom possesses information about every conceivable outcome involving atoms?
+Is it possible that each atom possesses information about every conceivable outcome involving atoms.
 This concept is unlikely in the extreme, so we must seek an alternative explanation.
-One possible conclusion is that the rules must pre-exist outside of any object, rather than being self-contained properties and functions belonging to that object.
+One possible conclusion is that the rules must pre-exist outside any object, rather than being self-contained properties and functions belonging to that object.
 We will examine this concept in a later chapter.

 As mentioned previously, mankind has the power to change the planet, for better or for worse.
 The issue of Global Warming has now shifted from debate, to one of conclusion.
 It would seem we are largely responsible for the out-of-cycle warming our planet is facing.
 As we have done in the past, we might look to technology to save the day.
 If we divert a large portion of the planet's resources to driving refrigeration-units, we might prolong human comfort for some time.
 Eventually, there will be no escaping the damage that such a temporary misuse of resources will have on the planet as a whole.

 We would all like to believe that our species is in some way special.
-If we look at the timeline for our Solar System, and the eventual burn-out of our star, there will actually be many opportunities for human civilisation to be obliterated, and completely replaced by a new dominant species.
-One can only guess as to whether these new civilisations start completely from scratch, or whether we leave behind something of interest in the fossil record that might be a good launching pad for Humans-II.
+If we look at the timeline for our Solar System, and the eventual burn-out of our star, there will actually be many opportunities for human civilization to be obliterated, and completely replaced by a new dominant species.
+One can only guess whether these new civilizations start completely from scratch, or whether we leave behind something of interest in the fossil record that might be a good launching pad for Humans-II.
 The evolution of life and planet Earth will be following exactly the same rules as have applied in the past.
 However, the countless variables that play a part in determining the future will mean that the history of life on planet Earth may not necessarily be a good indicator of what lies ahead.